SE(3)-Equivariant and Noise-Invariant 3D Rigid Motion Tracking in Brain MRI: Experiments and Results

-We then conduct an architectural ablation study to evaluate the design of our method.
+We then conduct an architectural ablation study.
 Here, we start from the E-CNN $\Phi$ (i.e., the model used in our first work \cite{moyer_equivariant_2021}) and reconstruct EquiTrack by successively adding data augmentation (i.e., $\zeta$) for the inputs of $\Phi$, and the denoiser $\Psi$.
-The results, computed on the fetal pairs of \ref{sec:exp1} and reported in Table \ref{tab:ablations}, first expose that steerable E-CNNs alone cannot correctly register noisy fetal data (22.4\dg~angle error).
-Further, steerable E-CNNs have a limited learning capacity, since augmenting the inputs of $\Phi$ with the noise operator $\zeta$ only yields minor improvements and remains highly inaccurate (20.2\dg~angle error).
-In contrast, adding the denoiser $\Psi$ (trained to undo $\zeta$ augmentations) considerably enhances performance, as it provides the E-CNN with noise-free inputs that approximately satisfy $I^m = T \circ I^f$.
-Lastly, we re-assemble all components, where using $\zeta$ to also train $\Phi$ leads to small but computationally cheap improvements (0.1\dg, 0.1 vox.).
+Results are computed on the simulated fetal pairs of \ref{sec:exp1} (i.e., with intensity variations).
+Table \ref{tab:ablations} first expose that steerable E-CNNs alone cannot correctly register noisy fetal data (22.4\dg~angle error).
+Further, steerable E-CNNs have a limited learning capacity, since augmenting the inputs of $\Phi$ with the noise operator $\zeta$ only yields minor gains and remains highly inaccurate (20.2\dg~angle error).
+In contrast, adding the denoiser $\Psi$ (trained to undo $\zeta$ augmentations) largely enhances performance, as it provides the E-CNN with noise-free inputs that approximately satisfy $I^m \!= \!T \circ I^f$.
+Finally, we re-assemble all components, where using $\zeta$ to also train $\Phi$ leads to small but computationally cheap improvements (0.1\dg, 0.1~vox.).

-We also observe that the supervised geodesic loss of~\cite{mohseni_salehi_real-time_2019} is less robust than the L2 image loss (standard deviation higher by 3 Dice points).
-Further, ablating the channel weights in our closed-form algorithm highlights the benefit of this mechanism (3 Dice points and 2.3\dg~in angle error).
-Lastly, replacing our closed-form algorithm with the KeyMorph variant yields more unstable results (+6 Dice points in standard deviations) as the latter does not account for potential landmark misalignments.
+We observe that replacing our closed-form algorithm with the KeyMorph variant yields more unstable results (+6 Dice points in standard deviation) as the latter does not account for potential landmark misalignments.
+Further, ablating the channel weights in our closed-form algorithm highlights the benefit of this mechanism (2.3\dg~in angle error).

+Finally, we study the performance of EquiTrack as a function of the number of equivariant layers and output feature maps of $\Phi$.
+Figure~\ref{fig:archi_ablations} reveals that our method remains robust to architectural changes, with mean results varying by less than 0.8 Dice points across the ranges of studied values.
+The gradually decreasing scores when using more than 5 SE(3)-equivariant layers indicate that the limited learning capacity of E-CNNs is not a problem of number of learnable parameters.